ffund/tcp-ip-essentials/lab-fragment/iperf3.md

 to learn more about the other options available with `iperf3`.

 Next, you will observe some common errors that people make with `iperf3`.
-Once you learn the error messages that are associated with common mistakes, you will be able to diagnose and fix problems you may encounter when using `iperf`.
+Once you learn the error messages that are associated with common mistakes, you will be able to diagnose and fix problems you may encounter when using `iperf3`.

 Make sure the `iperf3` server is running on "romeo".
 Open a second terminal window on "romeo", and run